Instant Pot Kimchi Jjigae is an easy Korean stew recipe that's full of spicy, umami flavor. This Kimchi Stew is guaranteed to perk up your taste buds!

-- 1 pound beef cubes cut into 2 inch pieces (preferably a fatty cut)
+- 1 pound beef cubes cut in 2 inch cubes (preferably a fatty cut)

 - 1 Tbsp dark soy sauce

-- 1 Tbsp gochugaru Korean chili powder or 1/2 tsp cayenne pepper (depending on how hot your kimchi is, and what your taste buds can take)
+- 1 Tbsp Gochugaru or 1/2 tsp cayenne pepper (depending on how hot your kimchi is, and what your taste buds can take)